usr-thomas/ApertureOSnew/README.md

 Solution: check and edit the color variables (keyColor for the system info, 1 for ascii color)

-FRAGMENT OF THE ASCII JSONC CODE FOR CONFIGBLUE
+FRAGMENT OF THE ASCII JSONC CODE FOR THE CONFIG

 ````json
   "logo": {